atahiraj/fr2en-translator/README.md

 ### Setup environment
 Make sure you have an anaconda installation working on your machine.

-The different packages needed are listed in the file `environment.yml` which can be used to create a new environment with the following instructions:
+The different packages needed are listed in the file `environment.yml` which can be used to create a new environment with the following instruction
 ```sh
 conda env create -f environment.yml -n <env_name>
 ```